taufei/mynutshahaFrakitsIsAFart/src/docs/Modding The Engine/Creating songs/Chart Editor Features.md

 <img src="./Chart Editor Features-9.png"/>

-You can code your own notetypes, or use the pre-existing one *(though only 2 exists currently)*.
-They need to first be added to the Notetypes list before being able to use them.
+You can code your own note types, or use the pre-existing one *(though only 2 exists currently)*.
+They need to first be added to the note types list before being able to use them.
 Afterwards you can simply select them from the dropdown here.

 <img src="./Chart Editor Features-10.png"/>

-You can also change the graphic of a Notetype without programming, by putting the Notetype's spritesheet in ``images/game/notes``.
+You can also change the graphic of a Note type without programming, by putting the Note type's spritesheet in ``images/game/notes``.

 ## Changing additional chart/meta data.